whitequark/lab-notebook/content/notes/2018-08-02-z144sn005-lcd-microphotography.md

   - pretty pictures
 ---

 I've been provided a Z144SN005 LCD that has split in halves as a result of excess mechanical force.
 Z144SN005 is a ST7735S-based LCD organized as 128RGB×128; it has 384 sources and 128 gates.
+I took some microphotographs of it using an Amscope ME300TZ-2L-3M metallurgical microscope.

 The following microphotographs of the front glass plate that contains color filters demonstrate the pixels lighting up: